-up to average hourly volume, 99th percentile response time of 10s or less
+up to average hourly volume, 99th percentile response time of 10s or less;

-from average hourly to peak hourly volume, 90th percentile response time of 6s or less
+from average hourly to peak hourly volume, 90th percentile response time of 6s or less;

-from average hourly to peak hourly volume, 99th percentile response time of 30s or less
+from average hourly to peak hourly volume, 99th percentile response time of 30s or less.

 11.3.2 In order to future-proof the DIP, it is recognised that the platform will need to be able to support near-real-time, i.e. <1 second, message flows.